jwkimani/dbt-learn-on-demand/README.md

 ### Using the starter project

+- dbt is a tool for how to build with data rather than enforcing what to build

 Try running the following commands:
 - dbt run
 - dbt test

 ### dbt Learning Notes

-#Model naming conventions
+# Model naming conventions

-- Sources - the raw dara that has already been loaded to a WH
+- Sources(src) - the raw dara that has already been loaded to a WH
-- Staging - 1:1 with source tables.
+- Staging(stg) - 1:1 with source tables.
 Clean and standardized tables(views)
-- Intermediate - models between staging and final models.
+- Intermediate(int) - models between staging and final models.
 Always build on staging models
-- Facts - Skinny, long tables of things that are occurring or have occured (events, clicks, votes etc)
+- Facts(fct) - Skinny, long tables of things that are occurring or have occured (events, clicks, votes etc)
-- Dimensions - things that exist, do not change as much for example email for a customer
+- Dimensions(dim) - things that exist, do not change as much for example email for a customer

-# Recommended folder structure (Example)
+# Recommended project structure (Example)

 ```
 dbt-learn